davidpallmann/hashnode-backups/cloaf1rr4000108jl4oau0c2j.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1698514759917/9e21bfe9-de11-4d52-9438-07027e0ceb04.jpeg align="center")

 Already I've found that some apps are simply far more convenient to use on the watch than on the phone.
-The **Message** apps lets me receive and send texts.
+The **Message** app lets me receive and send texts.
 Previously, when my wife texted me while working I would sometimes fail to notice, but that no longer happens with the watch.
 The **Keep Notes** app lets me make quick notes, such as a shopping list or a conversation with my doctor.
 Notes and messages can be dictated by voice or entered on a tiny keyboard (which seems absurd).
 Making a phone call on your watch with the **Phone** app works surprisingly well with good clarity.
 It makes me feel like Dick Tracy with his "2-way wrist radio".

 ![Wrist-Radio Dreams Still Unfulfilled](https://www.theledger.com/gcdn/authoring/2013/11/08/NLED/ghows-LK-9d2464a6-ab15-48d6-8242-ad58bb636fde-768209f2.jpeg?crop=1199,677,x0,y0&width=1199&height=677&format=pjpg&auto=webp align="left")